Snowflake-Labs/sfguide-getting-started-weaviate-on-spcs/quickstarts/weaviate-on-spcs.md

 GRANT ALL PRIVILEGES ON STAGE WEAVIATE_DB_001.PUBLIC.FILES TO WEAVIATE_ROLE;
 ```

-To configure your own instance, edit the database name and repository name before you run the SQL code.

 ### 3. Setup compute pools

 Create compute pools.
-This code creates compute pools for the sample application.
+We will deploy our services to these compute pools.

 ```sql
 -- Compute Pools --